Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions: Unramified Brauer groups of symmetric products

 satisfies

-\begin{lemma} Let \(f: Y \to X\) be a dominant morphism between smooth, quasi-projective, geometrically integral varieties over a field k, let \(U \subset X^n\) be an open subset over which the symmetric group \(S_n\) acts freely.
+\begin{lemma} Let \(f: Y \to Z\) be a dominant morphism between smooth, quasi-projective varieties over a field k, let \(U \subset Z\) be an open subset on which the symmetric group \(S_n\) acts freely.
 Set \(V := f^{-1}(U)\).
-Then \(S_n\) also acts freely on \(V\).
-Moreover, for any subgroup \(H_1 \subset S_n\), the following diagram is commutative and both squares are Cartesian:
+Then we have a commutative diagram with Cartesian squares